Gone With The....

 ★★★★★

 I absolutely loved Paper to Play in 20 Minutes!
 It completely changed my perspective on Game Prototyping.
-At first I wasn't sure about Rapid Prototyping, but by chapter 3 I was completely hooked.
-The way the author explains Creative Thinking is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Rapid Prototyping.
-What I appreciated most was how the book made Rapid Prototyping feel so accessible.
+At first I wasn't sure about Game Mechanics, but by chapter 3 I was completely hooked.
+The way the author explains Iterative Design is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Creative Thinking.
+What I appreciated most was how the book made Creative Design feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆